Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Sunday's over/under is 0.3 points lower than the two team's combined 43.8 points per game average.
+- Sunday's total is 0.8 points lower than the two team's combined 43.8 points per game average.

-- The 49.1 points per game these two squads have allowed their opponents to score this season are 5.6 more than the 43.5 over/under in this contest.
+- The 49.1 points per game these two squads have allowed their opponents to score this season are 6.1 more than the 43 total in this contest.

+- Chargers games this season feature an average total of 50.3 points, a number 7.3 points higher than Sunday's over/under.

-- The 46.0 PPG average total in Giants games this season is 2.5 points more than this game's over/under.
+- The 43-point total for this game is 3.0 points below the 46.0 points per game average total in Giants games this season.

 Chargers stats and trends

-- Los Angeles has six wins against the spread in 12 games this season.
+- In Los Angeles' 12 games this season, it has six wins against the spread.

-- Los Angeles' games this year have hit the over on five of 12 set point totals (41.7%).
+- Los Angeles' games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- When Los Angeles puts up more than 22.8 points, it is 5-2 against the spread and 6-1 overall.
+- Los Angeles is 5-2 against the spread and 6-1 overall this season when the team records more than 22.8 points.

-- Los Angeles is 4-3 against the spread and 5-2 overall when the team piles up more than 365.3 yards.
+- Los Angeles is 4-3 against the spread and 5-2 overall when the team churns out over 365.3 yards.

-- The Chargers have turned the ball over 15 times this season, four fewer than the Giants have forced (19).
+- The Chargers have 15 giveaways this season, while the Giants have 19 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Giants.